Dogwood Guitars

 A 25% non-refundable deposit is required to establish your place in the build schedule.
 I will give you an estimate of when work on your guitar will begin.
 The full balance is due at the time of delivery.
 The wait time depends on your place in line as well as my setup and repair schedule, and averages 6-12 months.
 Progress reports and photos of the work will help you through the wait!
 It will be worth it.

 You will find that I am very easy to work with, and I will take all the time you need to answer your questions and help you with your decisions.
-I have a very good eye for design and may offer alternatives to some of your choices if I feel it is warranted, but the final decisions are yours.
+I have a very good eye for design and may offer alternatives or modifications to some of your choices if I feel it is warranted.
 Designing your guitar and then watching it come to life is a thrill that goes beyond words!
 I am looking forward to working with you and enjoying the process right along with you.

 Please read my FAQ page for the answers to the most common questions.